szymon-sawicki/cinema-app/README.md

 ##TODO

-Domain branch:

-- write java doc comments and add lombok annotations
+- create tables for all domain classes
+- write abstract methods in dao interfaces
+- write dao implementations for all classes
-- make dto's i and validators
+- make validators